Downloads & Resources

 -

-Minister Jarvis Reply – Empty Acknowledgement
+Minister Jarvis Office – Referral Only

-States matter has been referred to DPIRD.
+States the matter has been referred to DPIRD for response.

-Public Administration Committee Reply – 11 June 2025
+Public Administration Committee – 11 June 2025

 Jess Beckerling (Greens WA) – Personal Reply